cleitonsouza01/trade/docs/introduction/part_3.md

 also need to identify certain types of operations and process them differently, like daytrades and operations like option exercises.

-That's when the OperationContainer comes; it is used to group operations that happened on the same date, and them perform tasks on them.
+That's where the OperationContainer comes; it is used to group operations that happened on the same date, and them perform tasks on them.

 After these tasks are performed, all operations with the same asset are grouped